 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” tag (a text description of your image in case the image does not render in your visitor’s screen.
-Note: you can also use the “Add Media” button (15) to insert images into your content.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Use this HTML tag to insert an image into your post or page and add an “alt” description (a text description of your image in case the image is not displayed in the user’s browser.
+Note: you can also use the “Add Media” button (15) to insert an image into your content.

-<code>tags typically will appear using a pre-formatted text style, such as a monospaced font like Courier.
+<code>tags generally will appear using a different styling of text, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->Use this button to break a blog post into “teaser” and ”rest of content” areas.
-For example, if you type a couple of paragraphs, then add the “more” tag and add the remaining section of your post content, readers will only be able to read the first couple of paragraphs of your post and a hyperlink (e.g. continue reading…), which if clicked on, will display the rest of the post.
+<!--more-->Use this button to break a blog post into “teaser” and main content sections.
+For example, if you add one or two paragraphs, then insert the “more” tag and add the remainder of your post, visitors will only be able to see the first paragraphs of your post with a hyperlink (e.g. continue reading…), which when clicked on, will then bring up the rest of the post’s content.

-- Close Tags – Closes any open HTML tags left in your content.
-Note: proof your content after using this feature to make sure that all HTML tags have formatted your text correctly.
+- Close Tags button – Closes any open HTML tags left open.
+Note: proof your content after using this feature to ensure that all tags have correctly formatted your text.

 - Distraction-Free Writing Mode – click this button to work in “distraction-free” writing mode (see screenshot example below).
-You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “full screen” writing mode.
-Click the button again to return to the normal text editor display.
+You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “distraction-free” writing mode.
+Click the button again to return to the normal editor mode.

-Some Useful Tips About Using HTML Formatting In WordPress
+Some Useful Tips About Using HTML In WordPress

 HTML Content Builders

-If you plan to go beyond just knowing the basics of HTML, like simple text formatting, there are several Free HTML editor software applications that you can download and use when getting started.
+If you plan to go beyond the basics of HTML and use it more extensively, there are several Free or low cost HTML editor software applications you can download and use when getting started.

-A popular free HTML editor software tool, for example, is KompoZer.
+A popular free HTML software tool, for example, is KompoZer.

 Kompozer – Free HTML Editor

-Another option, if you don’t want to mess with any code or use an external HTML content tool, is to use a WordPress plugin that lets you build content inside WordPress itself.
+Another option, if you don’t want to touch any code at all or use an external HTML content builder, is to use a WordPress plugin that lets you build your content inside WordPress itself.

 Thrive Content Builder – WordPress Plugin